Alaska lawmakers face crunch to pay checks from oil wealth | WTOP

 Others agree that lawmakers need to make tough decisions on the state’s financial future but say a balance must be struck between paying checks each year, providing government services and investing in the still-young state.

-Legislators went through $16 billion in savings amid budget deficits and in years when oil revenue tanked.
+Legislators went through billions in savings amid budget deficits and in years when oil revenue tanked.
 The tension over how much of the fund’s earnings should go toward government or toward checks has intensified, causing gridlock and overshadowing debate on other issues.

 For a traditional October payout, the agency that distributes the checks would need to know what funding is available by Tuesday, said Genevieve Wojtusik, legislative liaison with the Department of Revenue.
 Lawmakers are debating it in a special session, their third this year.

-Note: This story has been corrected to say the Legislature went through billions rather than $16 billion since the latest budget figures haven’t been finalized.
-It also deletes reference to virtual hearings.